Personal legal expenses insurance could help you and your family with a number of legal issues, depending on what cover you have.

 No, it will only cover claims if you own the property and it is your main home.

-Home Emergency provides up to £500 (including VAT) or £1,000 (including VAT), depending on the kind of policy you have, to resolve the emergency in your home.
-To find out which of these amounts applies to you, please see your policy wording or ask your insurance adviser.
+Home Emergency provides different levels of cover – depending on the kind of policy you have – to resolve the emergency in your home.
+To find out how much cover you have, please see your policy wording or ask your insurance adviser.

 Commercial legal expenses insurance is usually sold alongside other commercial insurance products and can be included as part of a wider commercial package policy wording, or sold individually with its own separate policy wording.